How to Make 3D Layered Cricut Projects + FREE Labradoodle SVG

 I find it easiest to make the colour changes in Design Space first before cutting from card so that I can check I’m happy with how it’s going to look.

-It takes a little bit of practice to get used to changing all the different layers, but here is a guide on how to change the colour of one of my layered SVGs in Design Space.
+It takes a little bit of practice to get used to changing all the different layers, but it can all be done from within Design Space.

 Step 6: Cut the layered SVG